-In the 1950's and 60's a number of neurophysiologists became interested in understanding how the sensory systems of the brain encoded information about the outside world.
+In the 1950s and 60s, a number of neurophysiologists became interested in understanding how the sensory systems of the brain encoded information about the outside world.
 One approach to this problem was to derive an estimate of how an optimally efficient sensory system would operate.
 Behavioral tests then sought to determine the sensory efficiency of human and animal subjects with regard to these theoretically defined estimates.
 Neurophysiological experiments sought to extend this approach, searching for evidence that the neural architecture actually employed such strategies.
-Horace Barlow encapsulated the argument for this strategy in 1961 when he wrote: "[The tendency of sensory systems to respond only when a stimulus changes but not when a stimulus remains constant] may be regarded as a mechanism for compressing sensory messages into fewer impulses by decreasing the tendency for serial correlations in the values of impulse intervals.
-There must be many occasions when neighboring sense organs are subjected to the same stimulus, and this will lead to correlations in the values of impulses in neighboring fibres.
+Horace Barlow encapsulated the argument for this strategy in 1961 when he wrote "[The tendency of sensory systems to respond only when a stimulus changes but not when a stimulus remains constant] may be regarded as a mechanism for compressing sensory messages into fewer impulses by decreasing the tendency for serial correlations in the values of impulse intervals.
+There must be many occasions when neighboring sense organs are subjected to the same stimulus, and this will lead to correlations in the values of impulses in neighboring fibers.
 This offers scope for further economy of impulses, and one might look for a mechanism to perform the appropriate recoding.
-[A form of recoding that] would...diminish the correlations between impulse intervals spatially separated...[and thus would, according to information theory, achieve a more nearly optimal encoding of the sensory event].
+[A form of recoding that] would...diminish the correlations between impulse intervals spatially separated...[and thus would, according to information theory, achieve a more nearly optimal encoding of the sensory event]" (Barlow, 1961).

 It may be that a similar logic can be applied to studies of decision making.
-Over the past several decades behavioral ecologists have made significant advances in their theoretical studies of decision making.
+Over the past several decades, behavioral ecologists have made significant advances in their theoretical studies of decision making.
 Economic approaches have allowed them to build sophisticated models of the environmental constraints which define efficient behavioral decision making in evolutionary terms and to thereby define optimal strategies for decision making.
-Empirical studies have begun to determine the extent to which the decisions of real animal approximate these ideals.
-The results of these inquiries suggest that the relationship between optimal and real and decision making can be studied effectively with these new tools and that the ultimate evolutionary causes of behavior can be examined in much the same way that information theory has been used to describe efficient sensory encoding.
+Empirical studies have begun to determine the extent to which the decisions of real animals approximate these ideals and the extent to which animal decision making may fail to approximate these ideals.
+(A behavioral failure human economists refer to as irrational.)